 All you have to do is check to see which steps need doing at whatever time it happens to be and follow your battle plan like a GPS.
-If you have an Echo Show (which I could not recommend more strongly) you can even program in reminders that will tell you what steps to do at what specific times.
+If you have an amazing digital assistant of the future (which I could not recommend more strongly) you can even program in reminders that will tell you what steps to do at what specific times.
 Talk about cooking in the future.

 Overall, the goal is to be well enough organized that you get to stress less about cooking (or in my case about potentially poisoning everyone you love) and more about spending time with your family.